-If an organization that closed down occupied the whole territory of a building that is not in use at the moment, then you should assign the building the Abandoned value for the Condition attribute (see point 4.2.2.
+If a closed organization completely occupied a building that is not currently in use, the building should be assigned the value Abandoned under the Condition attribute (see Cl.
+4.2.2.
 Condition).

-Historical events that happened more than 40 years ago (for example, the Place where Yuri Gagarin landed).
+Historical events that happened more than forty years ago (for example, Place where Yuri Gagarin landed).

-Significant natural and man-made events/disasters (for example, the Location of the Tunguska Meteorite, Location the Titanic Ruins)
+Significant natural and man-made events/disasters (for example, Tunguska blast site, Titanic wreck site).

-One of the criteria of fame might be if the number of relevant queries exceeds 100 based on https://wordstat.yandex.ru data.
+One criteria of fame might be if there are more than 100 relevant queries per https://wordstat.yandex.com.